unicef-polymer/etools-currency-amount-input/README.md

 ![etools-currency-input-img](etools-currency-input.png)

-To only display values as currency amounts you can use `EtoolsCurrencyMixin` `displayCurrencyAmount` method.
+To only display values as currency amounts you can use `EtoolsMixins.EtoolsCurrency` `displayCurrencyAmount` method.

 ### Element properties